acoli-repo/AURIS/guidelines/draft/excerpt-ref/coreference-excerpt.md

 > (2) *Gestern hat Bayern München schon wieder gewonnen<sub>1</sub>. \[Das\]<sub>1</sub> hat Jan ziemlich gestört.
 Marianne hingegen war \[davon\]<sub>1</sub> begeistert.* (Non-event anaphors skipped.)

-Note that antecedents of event anaphors are not automatically pre-annotated but have to be manually created.

 ## 2.4 Referentiality

 Every markable that is not assigned an antecedent is to be annotated for referentiality.

 In spreadsheet-based annotations, some of the values are automatically suggested in `REF_AUTO`.
 Please make sure to verify all of them.
-Automated pre-annotation generates the value `?OLD` for all candidate anaphors ("primary markables") and, optionally, `?NEW` for all other candidate referring expressions ("secondary markables").

 1. `OLD`: A unit of discourse that can be interpreted based on the preceding context ("discourse-old").<sup>[2](lit.md#coref2)</sup>